webplatform/docs-wpd/Editors_Guide/step_6_author_or_upload_new_content/index.md

 Use a topic to describe the article within the context of its template type (these are described in the [[WPD:New_Page]] page).
 That is, if the page is for an API object (which uses the API_Object template), and the article is about the CSS-Regions API, then the topic checkbox to check is "CSS-Regions."
 This allows you to specify the query, "<nowiki>[[Category:CSS-Regions]][[Category:API_Objects]]</nowiki>" in the API_Listing page that produces a summary table of all the API objects.
 This query says, "fetch me the pages of the CSS-Regions topic that are also API_Object pages."
 This means that for every API there must be a topic specific to that API.

 Notice that the query does not select for the more general Category:CSS.
-If there were other CSS-related Java APIs, let's say CSS-Overlay (this is fake), and if both the CSS-Regions and CSS-Overlay API_Listing pages queried for Category:CSS, all of the objects from both APIs would appear in each API's summary table.
+If there were other CSS-related JavaScript APIs, let's say CSS-Overlay (this is fake), and if both the CSS-Regions and CSS-Overlay API_Listing pages queried for Category:CSS, all of the objects from both APIs would appear in each API's summary table.
 The way to prevent such duplication from happening is to create a discrete topic for all of the API_Object pages within one API_Listing.

 See [[WPD:Creating_API_pages#Object_listing_page_content|Creating API pages]] for more information.
 See [[WPD:Topics]] for how to create new topics.